DevExpress-Examples/out-of-maintenance-how-to-sort-a-aspxpivotgrid-by-clicking-on-a-field-value-e1439/Readme.md

 ```

-<p>Sorting can be set by filling the SortBySummaryInfo structure.
-The BeginUpdate/EndUpdate method calls are necessary to prevent multiple data recalculations.</p>
+Sorting can be set by filling the *SortBySummaryInfo* structure.
+The BeginUpdate/EndUpdate method calls are necessary to prevent multiple data recalculations.

 ```cs